DoganM95/SJ1-Touch-Module/README.md

 - Left to the bottom Hole, solder the round pad (= GND) to the SJ1's GND with a wire
 - Solder on the SOP8 Mosfet (AO4413)
 - Remove tape from display
-- Reassemble the soldering iron
+- Reassemble the soldering iron & press the buttons back in

 ### Optimal Iron Settings